-The curriculum is based on the most recent Description of Resident Practice in Orthopaedic Physical Therapy from the American Physical Therapy Association.
+The curriculum is based on the most recent Description of Residency Practice: Orthopaedics from the American Physical Therapy Association (APTA).

 Sixteen hours a week are dedicated to the resident to enhance clinical reasoning and specialty skills.
-The didactic learning component of the residency program is a series of learning modules supplemented by the Orthopaedic Section of the APTA addressing current concepts in orthopedic physical therapy.
+The didactic learning component of the residency program is a series of learning modules through the Orthopaedic Section of the APTA addressing current concepts in orthopaedic physical therapy.
 The resident will be tested on various learning modules throughout the year-long residency program.

 Additionally, the resident will spend time overseeing GVSU DPT students in their pro-bono clinic, serving a portion of the uninsured and underinsured Grand Rapids population.